WeblateOrg/weblate/docs/admin/install.rst

 Other system requirements
 +++++++++++++++++++++++++

-Following dependencies have to be installed on the system:
+The following dependencies have to be installed on the system:

 Git (>= 1.6)
     https://git-scm.com/